SCOREC/meshFields/README.md

 ctest
 ```

-## build and run meshFields tests for coverage
+## build and run meshFields tests on CPU for coverage

 The following assumes that (1) the enviornment is set up for a CPU build
 (see above) and the `root` directory is the same directory used to build the